-eXtremeDB can be deployed as either an embedded database system, or as a client/server database system.
+Fast, flexible eXtremeDB is data management wherever you need it, and can be deployed as an embedded database system, and/or as a client/server database system.

 An embedded database system is one that is linked directly to the application and executes in the same address space as the application.
 In other words, it is embedded within the application such that end-users of the application are unaware of the database system’s existence.
-An embedded database system is inherently zero- or low-administration because the ‘care-and-feeding’ of the DBMS is carried out by the application itself.
+An embedded database system is inherently zero- or low-administration because the ‘care-and-feeding’ of the database managment system (DBMS) is carried out by the application itself.
 An embedded database system can also exhibit better performance because there is no inter process communication or remote procedure call (IPC/RPC) needed to send requests to and receive responses from a database server.

 An in-memory embedded database system architecture (a persistent database would look exactly the same; the shared memory segment would represent the shared database cache):